 In the event of conflict of interpretation between this Charter and the tax laws, the proper interpretation of the law shall prevail.

 CUSTOMS AND EXCISE DEPARTMENT

 It is notified for information to the general public that the under listed goods will be sold by public auction or disposed of in the manner the Commissioner for Customs and Excise may deem fit if they remain un-cleared from the Customs area within thirty (30) days from the date of this notice.

-The Auction Sales will be conducted at the Customs Warehouses from 10:00 am on the dates and places as shown below:-
+The Auction Sales will be conducted at the Customs Warehouses and Areas situated in from 10:00 am on the dates and places as shown below:-

 The goods may be viewed by public during working hours two days before the day of the auction.